EGI-Federation/documentation/content/en/internal/helpdesk/user-guide/_index.md

 - “TITLE” is a mandatory field.
 It should give a short description of the issue.
 - "CUSTOMER": name and email address of the user creating the ticket
-- "CC": you can notify other people about the ticket creation by adding their email address into this field
 - "TEXT": here you can add a detailed description of the issue.
 - “CATEGORY” (mandatory) provides a drop-down list with possible values, like Incidents and Service Request.
 Choose the appropriate value according to the